I.M. Pei, Architect Of Some Of The World's Most Iconic Structures, Dies At 102

 Pei's death was confirmed by Thomas Guss, his press contact.
 He was 102.

 His designs were widely praised — but not always at first.
-When his large, glass pyramid opened at the entrance to the Louvre in 1988, it was not well-received.
+When his large glass pyramid opened at the entrance to the Louvre museum in 1988, it was not well received.

 "I would say the first year and a half was really hell," the architect said in a PBS documentary.
-"I couldn't walk the streets of Paris without people walking looking at me and saying: There you go again.
+"I couldn't walk the streets of Paris without people walking looking at me and saying, There you go again.
 What are you doing here?
 What are you doing to us?
 What are you doing to our great Louvre?"

-Two decades passed and, in 2009, NPR's Susan Stamberg paid a visit to the pyramid.
+Two decades passed and, in 2009, NPR's Susan Stamberg paid a visit to the Pyramid.
 Henri Loyrette, the Louvre's director at the time, called it a masterpiece.
 He said that when you ask visitors why they are at the Louvre, they generally give three answers: for the Mona Lisa, for the Venus de Milo and for the Pyramid.
 It was not the first time shock has given way to admiration in architecture.

 -